-- College Transfer Pathways can lead to completion of at least thirty semester hours of transfer courses, including English and mathematics, for qualified junior and senior high school students.
+- College Transfer Pathways can lead to the completion of at least thirty semester hours of transfer courses, including English and mathematics, for qualified junior and senior high school students.
 These courses transfer to all 16 campuses of the University of North Carolina system, as well as many private colleges in the state.

 - Career Technical Education Pathways lead to a certificate or diploma aligned with a high school Career Cluster.